SpaceX Crew-9

 SpaceX Crew-9 was the ninth operational NASA Commercial Crew Program flight and the 15th crewed orbital flight of a Crew Dragon spacecraft.
 Originally scheduled to carry a crew of four to the International Space Station (ISS) in mid-August 2024, the mission was delayed by more than a month by problems with the spacecraft that was docked at the ISS for the Boeing Crew Flight Test.

-NASA decided to send the Starliner back to Earth uncrewed, launch Crew-9 with two crew members, and return with four crew members, including the two crew members of the Boeing Crew Flight Test.
-After that delay and other delays largely due to weather, Crew-9 launched on September 28 at 17:17:21 UTC (1:17:21 pm EDT, local time at the launch site).
+In response, NASA decided to send the Boeing capsule back to Earth uncrewed on September 7, 2024 and on September 28, launch Crew-9 with two crew members, Nick Hague and Aleksandr Gorbunov.
+The two Crew-9 members would then later return with two additional crew members, Sunita Williams and Barry E. Willmore, of the Boeing Crew Flight Test, for a total of four crew members aboard the Dragon capsule.

+Crew-9 launched on September 28, 2024 at 17:17:21 UTC (1:17:21 pm EDT, local time at the launch site) and returned on March 18, 2025, at 21:57:07 UTC (5:57:07 pm EDT), concluding the mission with a successful splashdown in the Gulf of Mexico.

 The Crew-9 mission marked several milestones.
 It was the first crewed mission to launch from Cape Canaveral Space Launch Complex 40; astronaut Nick Hague was the first active U.S. Space Force Guardian to launch to space; and the mission was the last Dragon capsule to splash down in the eastern United States.